isomerpages/moe-lkybl/_what-up/01-news.md

 - What Would You Have Done Differently?
 - Appreciating the Beauty of Language
 - Using the Mother Tongue Language with Pride
-- Learning to Love the Language
+- Learning to Love the Language<br/>

-<br/>Connecting Communities & Bridging Generations Through our Mother Tongue Languages<br/>
+Connecting Communities & Bridging Generations Through our Mother Tongue Languages
 <a href="https://www.moe.gov.sg/news/press-releases/connecting-communities-and-bridging-generations-through-our-mother-tongue-languages" target="_blank">https://www.moe.gov.sg/news/press-releases/connecting-communities-and-bridging-generations-through-our-mother-tongue-languages</a>

 What Would You Have Done Differently?<br/>